nuxzero/chrome-os-development-environment/README.md

 Chrome-OS-Development-Environment
 ================================

 This is tell you about "How to setup Chrome OS to the Developer machine?".
-I hope mush this is will helpful for everyone interesting Chrome OS.
+I so hope mush this is will helpful for everyone interesting Chrome OS.
 Thank you.

 # Open source shell
 `shell`